Justin Williams (cyclist): Career

-As a teen, Williams's father had introduced him to racer Rahsaan Bahati, and was from Bahati that Williams realized he could go professional and race in Europe.
-Williams joined the Rock Racing team in 2007—the same team his mentor Bahati raced for—while still racing with the national team.
+As a teen, Williams's father had introduced him to racer Rahsaan Bahati, and it was from Bahati that Williams realized he could go professional and race in Europe.
+Williams joined the Rock Racing team in 2007 — the same team his mentor Bahati raced for — while still racing with the national team.
 Rock Racing folded in 2009 and Williams moved to Axel Merckx’s Trek-Livestrong development team for the 2010 racing season.
 In 2010, Williams went to Europe where he had success in Kermesse races in Belgium.
 He was a domestique for Taylor Phinney in the 2010 Paris–Roubaix Espoirs race that Phinney won.
 Although the national team coaches felt that Williams had a lot of potential, Williams decided not to go back to Europe after flying home to visit his family during the 2010 season.

 Williams had developed a reputation for being "hard to deal with", but he contends it was in part due to being a young sprinter who needed guidance and part due to him being stereotyped as an "angry black man".
 With his professional career seemingly ended when he left the national team, Williams moved back to California and attended Moorpark College.
 He raced for a few low level teams during this time, but did not have much success.

 William's younger brother, Cory Williams, joined Cylance Pro Cycling and convinced them to hire Justin Williams as well.
 Williams was hesitant to get back into professional racing, but saw it as a good opportunity to support his brother.
 Despite his initial trepidation, Williams had a breakout season, winning 15 races.
 Cylance promised Williams they would keep Cory on the team, but they cut him after one year.
 Williams was contractually obligated to continue racing, and although he debated sandbagging he decided that "I don't win for them, I win for me" and had another stellar season, racking up 14 wins.